 Core markets revenue improved from £621.1m to £623.1m, while high potential markets revenue increased 605.6% to £100.2m.

 “I’m delighted to be reporting another quarter of outstanding performance driven by a record number of clients trading in the period,” IG Group chief executive June Felix said.

 “Today, we have more clients and a broader range of products to trade than ever before in our history.
 But we aren’t stopping here – a new IG is emerging, and we’re excited by the opportunities ahead of us, building on our strengths and track record of delivery.”

 Looking to full year forecasts, IG Group said it expects group revenue to “moderately exceed current market expectations”.

-The business said its core markets segment is strongly positioned following consecutive quarters of revenue growth and continues to benefit from our largest ever active client base.
+The business said its core markets segment is strongly positioned following consecutive quarters of revenue growth and continues to benefit from their largest ever active client base.

 In terms of Tastytrade, given the slower growth in US options trading volumes in Q3, which has continued into the start of Q4, IG Group said revenue growth may remain below the previously guided 25% to 30% range for FY22, depending on market activity through the remainder of the period.

-However, IG Group also said it remains confident about the opportunities that Tastytrade brings to the wider group, due to the large total addressable market in the US and further international expansion.
+However, IG Group also said it remained confident about the opportunities that Tastytrade brings to the wider group, due to the large total addressable market in the US and further international expansion.